6 Places to See Colonial Era Heritage Buildings in Chennai

-The Madras University building in the Marina beach stretch is another notable landmark from the colonial era.
-The Southern end of Marina beach road has colonial structures like the Ice House known presently as Swami Vivekananda Illam and the present IG Office.
+The Madras University building in the Marina Beach stretch is another notable landmark from the colonial era.
+The Southern end of Marina Beach Road has colonial structures such as the Icehouse known now as Swami Vivekananda Illam and the present IG Office.

-In the nineteenth century, an American merchant by name "Tudor" transported ice blocks by ship to Chennai and stored it in Ice house to market the same.
-How was that for a business model?
+Frederic Tudor, an American merchant, transported ice blocks by ship to Chennai and stored it in Icehouse to market the same in the 19th century.
+How is that for a business model?

 2. College of Engineering, Guindy

-The main building in College of Engineering, Guindy is a great example of Indo-Sarcenic architecture.
-The college was founded in the eighteenth century but the main building as shown in the picture above was constructed in the early twentieth century.
+The main building in College of Engineering, Guindy is a great example of Indo-Saracenic architecture.
+The college was founded in the 18th century but the main building as shown in the picture above came up in the early twentieth century.

-This building has a special place in my heart as I am an alumnus of the Guindy Engineering college.
-Loyola college and Dr. Ambedkar Law College are other colleges with heritage structures from the colonial era.
+This building has a special place in my heart as an alumnus of this institution.
+The other colleges in the city with colonial era buildings are Loyola College and Dr. Ambedkar Law College.

-All the main railway stations in the city were built during the British era with a colonial touch.
-The more famous ones are the Chennai Central Railway station and the Egmore Railway Station.
+All the main railway stations in the city built during the British era had a colonial touch.
+The more famous ones are the Chennai Central railway station and the Egmore Railway Station.
 Among the suburban stations, Royapuram has a classic colonial touch.

-Central station is often used as a visual icon to represent Chennai.
+There are many who consider Central Railway Station as a visual icon to represent Chennai.
 The brick red color of the building and the clock tower give the station its heritage charm.
-Ripon building, Southern Railway Headquarters and Victoria public hall are other prominent colonial structures located close to Central station.
+Ripon Building, Southern Railway Headquarters and Victoria Public Hall are other prominent colonial structures located close to Central Station.

-Saint Thomas Cathedral Basilica is the most famous colonial era Church near Marina beach.
-Though the Church was originally built by Portuguese in the sixteenth century, the present structure was created by the Britishers during the nineteenth century.
-It is more famously known as Santhome Church.
+Saint Thomas Cathedral Basilica is the most famous colonial era Church near Marina Beach.
+Though the Portuguese created the Church in the 16th century, the Britishers built the Cathedral as it exists today during the 19th century.
+Most locals call this the Santhome Church.

 5. Parry's Corner

-The southern headquarters of State Bank of India and the General Post office building in First Line beach are also notable heritage buildings.
+The Chennai High Court is another important building in Parry's Corner that is an example of Indo-Saracenic architecture.
+The southern headquarters of State Bank of India and the General Post Office building in First Line Beach are other notable heritage buildings in the vicinity.

 6. Pantheon Complex

-The art gallery features rare paintings from Moghul era and some original works of the legendary Raja Ravi Verma.
-Tanjore paintings popular in Tamilnadu are also on display.
-Connemara is one of the four National depository libraries in India and it also serves as a depository library for the UN.
+The art gallery features rare paintings from Moghul era, original works of the legendary Raja Ravi Verma and Tanjore paintings popular in Tamil Nadu.
+Connemara is one of the four National depository libraries in India and it serves as a depository library for the UN.